Winter Weather: How We Make the Decision to Cancel School or Open Late

 How will the decision be communicated?

-We use contact information from your Power School Parent Portal Account for these communications.
+We use the information from your Power School Parent Portal Account for these communications.
 It is important to make sure that this information is accurate.
-You may view and edit this information through the “Demographic Change” tab in Power School.
+You may view and edit this information through the “Demographic Info” tab in Power School.
+Ensure the Blackboard Connect Phone numbers and Blackboard Connect Email addresses are up to date.
 If you need additional assistance, please contact your child’s school.

 Will we just use remote learning on snow days this year?

 Not for the first couple.
 Our calendar has built-in snow make-up days and most of the students/staff in grade K-8 have not utilized remote learning this school year.
 In addition, many weather decisions cannot be made in advance and a snow day or two can be fun!

 If we have multiple days of bad weather, we will consider utilizing remote learning for all students.